matn7/Google-Platform-Notes/flashcard/Microservices.md

 that describe a related set of Kubernetes resources.

-A single Helm chart might be used to deploy a simple app or something complex like a full web app stack with HTTP servers, databases, caches, adn so on.
+A single Helm chart might be used to deploy a simple app or something complex like a full web app stack with HTTP servers, databases, caches, and so on.
 A chart can have child charts and dependent charts as well.
 This means that Helm can install whole dependency tree of a project with just a single command.